Lex-DRL/ComfyUI-StringConstructor/README.md

 ### String-Formatting syntax

 The way you "paste" values from the dictionary into your text template is called "string formatting".
 Its syntax is very simple:
 - You just put your `{key_name}` inside curly braces (no spaces between) - and voila!
-When the prompt template gets formatted, this pattern will be replaced with the actual sub-string.
+When the prompt template gets formatted, this pattern will be replaced with the actual sub-string from the dict.
   - For your convenience, the string-formatting node itself can show the actual output.
 - Also keep in mind, that while naming your sub-strings, you must follow the same restrictions python imposes on any variable names: only ASCII letters, digits and underscore are allowed + the name can't start with a digit.
 So:
   - ✅ `valid_name`, `_other_valid_name_`, `YetAnother_ValidName___`, `name4`.